intel/pepc/docs/pepc-pstates.rst

 Description
 -----------

-Maximum supported CPU frequency is the maximum CPU frequency supported by the OS.
+Maximum supported CPU frequency is the highest requency the CPU can be configured to run at.

 Mechanism
 ---------